lukso-network/docs/docs/tools/lsp-factoryjs/deployment/universal-profile.md

 ```

 :::info Info
-Profile Metadata can be passed as either an object containing the matadata you want to upload, or an IPFS url of your previously uploaded metadata.
+Profile Metadata can be passed as either an object containing the metadata you want to upload, or an IPFS url of your previously uploaded metadata.
 :::

 If an object is passed, LSPFactory will process and upload your metadata to IPFS.
 See [UploadOptions](././universal-profile#uploadoptions-1) for details on how to specify a custom IPFS gateway.